 Each month there are four writing prompts.
 The first writing prompt will be a class journal writing.
 The other prompts will either be supported or independent writing.
 Journal entries can be dated and kept in a binder to follow growth.
 Students can fill in the template with words or pictures (utilizing SymbolStix PRIME™ ) or they may write independently.
 Journal entries may be shared orally.

 Writing lessons can be printed for a worksheet format or opened in an interactive online format.

 Math tasks may be interspersed in a variety of classroom activities.
-It is important to recognize opportunities for counting, adding and subtracting within the context of real-world situations.
+It is important to recognize opportunities for counting, adding, and subtracting within the context of real-world situations.
 The math activities in each unit are built on these real-world scenarios.
-Random counting or number identification does not lend to daily application as do activities that appear to serve a purpose.
-Sample scenarios are provided within the unit, however, teachers should create similar scenarios to provide daily practice in math skills.
+Random counting or number identification does not lend to daily application the same way activities that appear to serve a purpose do.
+Sample scenarios are provided within the unit, however, service providers should create similar scenarios to provide daily practice in math skills.